 Maha Shivaratri is a Hindu festival celebrated on the 14th day of the dark fortnight of the Nepali month Falgun.
-This year, the festival held on 21st February 2020 i.e. Falgun 9 2076.
+The festival falls on 6th Falgun 2079.

 The festival is a great night of Lord Shiva, a Hindu deity and majority of Hindu people celebrate this.
 Thousands of devotees flock to the Pashupatinath Temple to celebrate Shivaratri festival in Nepal.